aaronshim/aaronshim.github.io/README.md

 - Updated the Github Actions workflows to use `actions/deploy-pages@v4` instead (and changed Pages deployment settings to allow this).
+- Added `actions/attest-build-provenance@v2` for SLSA attestations of the build.

 ## Previous Documentation